 Water depths drop rapidly to more than 15 feet due to the continuous traffic of large container vessels and yachts for industrial areas and marinas along the Miami River.
 The large vessels provide increased risk of scour due to localized propeller-induced current speeds.
 The rapid increase in water depth and high potential for scour makes toe- stability of the bulkhead a prime concern.

-The bulkhead consisted of steel sheet piles, reinforced concrete cap, and an articulating concrete scour mat.
+The bulkhead consists of steel sheet piles, reinforced concrete cap, and an articulating concrete scour mat.
 The inspection was conducted to determine the present condition of the structure and provide an estimate of remaining service life as well as recommendations for rehabilitation.

 The condition assessment included a visual inspection of the entire structure, as well as thickness measurements of the primary steel sheets in various locations utilizing an ultrasonic thickness gauge.
 In addition, elevations and horizontal location of the concrete cap were recorded for future reference relative to potential displacement or settlement of the structure.